SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ```

-Then in the inspector, we can use the newly created presenter to pass a collection of methods:
+Then in the inspector, we can use the newly created presenter to pass a collection of methods.
+See the result in Figure *@figinspectingLive@*.

 ```
 self items: Point methods